The first 13 things a new prepper should learn

 Secondly, you should understand every current situation.
 Start to learn not only to observe your situation but also to read the situation.
 What just happened, what do you see now?

-Thirdly, it is advisable to understand how a possible future may look like, arising from a situation.
+Thirdly, it is advisable to understand what a possible future may look like, arising from a situation.

 So, you go one step in the opposite direction.
 Instead of saying "How did we get where we are now?" we ask, "What will happen next based on what I see?"